vvduth/quicksight-01/markdown/ai_ml/ai_multitools_agent.md

     return (datetime.now() - order_date).days <= 30

 ```

+### 5. Refund Processing

+**Function:** `issue_refund(customer_id: int, order_id: int) -> bool`

-* issue_refund which issues a refund for a given customer id and order id. in rality, this will trigger some payment gateway logic, but in this dummy app we just print out a message to the console.
+Processes a refund for a specific order.
+In a production environment, this would trigger payment gateway logic and update financial records.
+For this demo, it simply logs the refund to the console.

 ```python
 def issue_refund(customer_id: int, order_id: int) -> bool:
     """